JetBrains/teamcity-documentation/topics/known-issues.md

 At the moment, TeamCity 2022.04 does not support the recently released Visual Studio Build Tools 17.2.0 and .NET SDK 6.0.300.
 To solve the problem, install the plugin from [the related issue](https://youtrack.jetbrains.com/issue/TW-76189/Tests-error-with-The-argument-noconsolelogger-is-invalid-with-NE#focus=Comments-27-6067187.0-0).
 The fix will be included in TeamCity 2022.04.1.

-### Issues with using semicolons and commas in properties values in .rsp files
+### Parsing .rsp files (Error MSB1006: Property is not valid)

-Due to the [breaking change](https://github.com/dotnet/command-line-api/pull/1714) introduced by Microsoft in the core library `System.CommandLine` in the parsing behaviour for .rsp files, TeamCity users may experience issues with:
+Due to the [breaking change](https://github.com/dotnet/command-line-api/pull/1714) introduced by Microsoft in the core `System.CommandLine` library, .rsp files with commas and (or) semicolons in property values are parsed incorrectly.
+For that reason, TeamCity users may encounter issues with the following:
-- semicolons in the VSTestTestAdapterPath property (set by the internal TeamCity logic)
+- semicolons in the VSTestTestAdapterPath property (set by the internal TeamCity logic).
+This issue was fixed in v2022.04.02.
 - user-defined build configuration parameters (for example, MSBuild properties).
-  The issue with semicolons in VSTestTestAdapterPath was fixed in 2022.04.2.
-  To fix the issue with special symbols in build configuration parameters, please use [this plugin version](https://download.jetbrains.com/teamcity/plugins/dotnet/2022.04.x/dotnet-115344.zip).
+Use [this version of a .NET plugin](https://download.jetbrains.com/teamcity/plugins/dotnet/2022.04.x/dotnet-115344.zip) to resolve this issue.

+As a general workaround, store values that contain semicolons or commas as [system properties](configuring-build-parameters.md#System+Properties) and add the `teamcity.internal.dotnet.msbuild.parameters.escape` configuration parameter with the _true_ value.
+With this parameter enabled, TeamCity wraps values of system properties in quotes (for example, the _das,213@;asd123_ value is stored as _"-p:MyCustomParameter="das%2C213%40%3Basd123"_ in a .rsp file), which prevents the issues mentioned above from happening.

 ## NuGet known issues